integr8ly/integreatly-operator/test-cases/tests/backup-restore/j08b-verify-user-sso-backup-and-restore.md

 6. Verify in the `test-output.txt` log that the test finished successfully.

 **Note**
 Sometimes there could be a difference between the DB dump files, caused by a changed order of lines in these files.
 That is not considered to be an issue.
-More details: https://issues.redhat.com/browse/MGDAPI-2380
+See [MGDAPI-2380](https://issues.redhat.com/browse/MGDAPI-2380) for more details.
+Acceptable difference also is for 'salt' and 'value' values in 'secret_data' column and a value in 'created_date' column in public.credentials table.